Testing Services

 UGA Extension can test water for minerals and other problems.
 For details on our Basic and Expanded Tests, please use one of the links below.

-• Home Loan Closing Test - For this test you must come to the office and pick up the test kit.
-The cost for this test is $85.00.
-Plus the cost of overnight shipping.
-This water for this test must be taken by a third party.
-Water must be collected mid-morning and sent overnight to the UGA lab.
+- Home Loan Closing Test (Download PDF)- For this test you must come to the office and pick up the test kit.
+The cost for this test is $85.00 + the cost of overnight shipping.
+The sample must be collected by a third party, not to include anyone afiliated with the home purchase.
+The kit MUST then be mailed overnight to the UGA lab during a 24 hour window only.
+Sample will need to be taken to UPS Monday-Wednesday 12-2 pm, along with a check payment.

 Lead Water Testing